subspace/subnomicon/docs/consensus/consensus/crypto_primitives.md

 - efficient verification
 - provably correct erasure coding

 KZG requires a one-time trusted setup of the universal reference values (public parameters).
-In the spirit of interoperability, Subspace Network uses the same reference values as Ethereum, computed during a distributed multi-party computation ceremony held by the Ethereum Foundation.
+In the spirit of interoperability, Autonomys Network uses the same reference values as Ethereum, computed during a distributed multi-party computation ceremony held by the Ethereum Foundation.
 This choice allows cross-chain compatibility of KZG proofs between Subspace and Ethereum.

 ## Merkle Tree